Explainable Goal-Driven Agents and Robots -- A Comprehensive Review: Terminology Classification

 \section{Terminology Classification}

-\subsection{Attributes of XGDAI}
+\subsection{Attributes Of XGDAI}

+The studies obtained from the literature search as described in the previous section were taxonomized based on several categories:

+\begin{enumerate} \item Behavioral architecture: whether the architecture of the model was deliberative, reactive, or hybrid. \item Application domain: what the model was used for. \item Transparency: whether the internal workings of the model were observable or explainable. \item Domain specificity: whether the model can be used for only one domain or was domain-agnostic. \end{enumerate}

-Several attributes can be found in the literature for an XGDAI.
-Regarding the agent's behavior and interaction with the world, three behavioral architectures are traditionally distinguished: deliberative – in which the agent deliberates (plans ahead to reach its goals) on its goals, plan, or action, or acts based on a sense-model-plan-act cycle (the agent, in this case, should possess a symbolic representation of the world); reactive – In which the agent implements some simple behavioral patterns and reacts to activities or events in its environment in a stimulus-response way, no model of the world is required (the robot chooses one action at a time); and hybrid - which combines the above two behaviors \cite{davidsson1996autonomous}.
-Some other terminologies include goal-driven autonomy, goal-driven agency, and Belief-Desire-Intention (BDI).
+Regarding the agent's behavior and interaction with the world, three behavioral architectures are traditionally distinguished in literature for XGDAI: deliberative – in which the agent deliberates on its goals, plans, or actions, or acts based on a sense-model-plan-act cycle (the agent, in this case, should possess a symbolic representation of the world); reactive – in which the agent implements some simple behavioral patterns and reacts to activities or events in its environment in a stimulus-response way, no model of the world is required (the robot chooses one action at a time), and hybrid - which combines the above two behaviors \cite{davidsson1996autonomous}.
+Each of the three behavioral architectures can be further sub-divided based on the explainability method used, such as goal-driven autonomy, goal-driven agency, Belief-Desire-Intention (BDI), and so on.
 Table \ref{tab1_supp} in the supplementary materials presents the taxonomies of XGDAI behavior found in the literature.
 In this section, we make further clarification of these attributes.